ghluque/AutomatizaciondeEmails/README.md

-# Send Email Automation from Outlook with Python
+# Automate send Emails from Outlook with Python

 In this case use csv file for database: name, email adress, Cc email adress, name of attached file.